Putting aside the particulars of Bitcoin, the potential it represents is absolutely a very big deal.

 The only possible increase is in computing power, which ultimately means Bitcoin effectively uses electricity as a release valve for inflation, compounding the externalities that accompany power production.

-For what it’s worth, the structure of Bitcoin dictates that the price continue to rise, presuming it remains a viable currency.
+For what it’s worth, the structure of Bitcoin dictates that the price continue to rise, presuming it remains a viable currency (which is very much in question).
 That price, though, is not free, and no one asked me if I were willing to pay.